Dan Tucker’s Grave

 The four large upright blocks pointing outward are oriented to the limits of the migration of the moon during the course of a year.

--A slot is cut in the middle of the Gnomen stone to form a window which aligns with the positions of the rising sun at the Summer and Winter Solstices and at the Equinox so that the noon sun shines to indicate noon on a curved line.
+A slot is cut in the middle of the Gnomen stone to form a window that aligns with the positions of the rising sun at the Summer and Winter Solstices and at the Equinox so that the noon sun shines to indicate noon on a curved line.

 Petersburg Trail & Petersburg Town Site

-Petersburg, Georgia, (accessible via boat or by trail at Bobby Brown Park) was an upriver market town located in Wilkes County, Georgia, (now Elbert County).
-It was named after Petersburg, Virginia, and founded by Dionysius Oliver in 1786 largely to serve as tobacco inspection station.
-Tobacco was quickly replaced by cotton as the most popular crop for export.
-Cotton required no inspection, and planters would bring cotton by wagon to Petersburg by wagon to be loaded onto 10-ton Petersburg (pole) boats.
+Petersburg, Georgia was an upriver market town located in Elbert County (previously Wilkes County) that is accessible via boat or by trail at Bobby Brown Park.
+It was named after Petersburg, Virginia, and founded by Dionysius Oliver in 1786 largely to serve as a tobacco inspection station.
+Tobacco was quickly replaced by cotton as the most popular crop for export because cotton required no inspection and planters would bring cotton by wagon to Petersburg by wagon to be loaded onto 10-ton Petersburg pole boats.
 A crew of four to six would pole a boat south to Augusta and back again.

-During the peak of its prosperity, from 1800 to 1810, Petersburg was the third-largest city in Georgia, after Savannah and Augusta.
+During the peak of its prosperity (1800 to 1810) Petersburg was the third-largest city in Georgia, after Savannah and Augusta.
 Notable persons from Petersburg included Dr. William Wyatt Bibb, who was elected as a U. S. Representative from Georgia.
 He went on to serve in the U.S. Senate (1813-1816), moved to Alabama when appointed by the President as the Territorial Governor, and in 1819 was elected as the first Alabama’s first Governor.